🔥Premium Calisthenics Pull-Up Station🔥Get 10% OFF with code CS10!

 By performing bodyweight exercises you will also increase your body awareness as they require you to engage your entire body and use it as primary resistance, which can help to improve body awareness.
 This is important for overall functional fitness because it allows you to move more efficiently and with better control, which can reduce the risk of injury.

 A strong core is essential for overall functional fitness, as it helps to stabilize the spine and improve posture.
-Exercises such as planks, bridges, and leg raises can help to improve core strength and eventually improve your posture.
+Exercises such as planks, bridges, and leg raises can help to improve core strength and eventually improve your posture

-5. Calisthenics can improve flexibility and balance.
+5. Calisthenics can improve flexibility and joint health.

 6. Calisthenics can increase cardiovascular fitness.